domothyb/oldwebsite/content/deflation.md

 * Ethereum offers a valuable product: secure, credibly-neutral, permissionless blockspace

-* Whoever wants to use this product has to spend Ether, a good majority of which is burned
+* Whoever wants to use this product has to spend Ether, a majority of which is burned

 * The most cost-efficient way (in dollar terms) to use Ethereum is to buy Ether at today's price and stake it to have more Ether to spend later

-* A higher value of Ether represents more network security by virtue of the proof-of-stake collateral value being higher
+* A higher value of Ether represents more network security by virtue of the proof-of-stake collateral value being higher as well

-* Ether captures value created by the people using Ethereum through the burning mechanism
+* Ether captures value created by the people using Ethereum through the fee burning mechanism

-* **Conclusion**: Supply deflation and price appreciation are good for Ether.
+* **Conclusion**: Supply deflation and price appreciation are good for Ethereum as a whole

 ### Some more links